Alabama DUI Laws have been changed to Increase DUI Penalties in Alabama

-Like most states, Alabama DUI penalties have increased dramatically over the last two decades.
-The sentencing range for DUI Alabama, and whether the driving under the influence offense will be a misdemeanor or a felony, can be based on the number of prior DUI (drunk driving) convictions.
-DUI penalties in Alabama, like every other state, increase when the current offense is a 2nd DUI in AL, or a 3rd DUI offense.
+Repeat offenses increase Alabama DUI penalties, too.
+Alabama, like every other state, increase minimum punishment when the offense currently being accused is a 2nd DUI in AL, or a 3rd DUI offense.
 The time frame between Alabama DUI offenses also controls driver’s license revocation issues, if convicted.

 For a first conviction of DUI what is the penalty?
 If your arrest is classified as a first offense DUI, then you will face the least DUI penalties in Alabama.
 By negotiating aggressively, and knowing all of the alternative dispositions under Alabama DUI laws, an accused citizen in Alabama can sometimes get the DUI dismissed by our DUI lawyers.
 But, if “driving under the influence” is the charge upon which a DUI Alabama case is processed (at trial or by virtue of a negotiated plea), some mandatory minimum DUI Alabama punishments are required by law, even for a first DUI offense case in Alabama.

 Do you lose your license immediately after a DUI in Alabama?